 Positive and Negative Approaches

-There is a difference in ways leaders approach their employee.
-Positive leaders use rewards, such as education, independence, etc. to motivate employees.
-While negative employers emphasize penalties.
-While the negative approach has a place in a leader's repertoire of tools, it must be used carefully due to its high cost on the human spirit.
+There is a difference in ways leaders approach their employees.
+Positive leaders use rewards, such as education, independence, etc. to motivate employees, while negative employers emphasize penalties (Newstrom, Davis, 1993).
+The negative approach has a place in a leader's repertoire of tools in certain situations, however, it must be used carefully due to its high cost on the human spirit.

 Negative leaders act domineering and superior with people.
 They believe the only way to get things done is through penalties, such as loss of job, days off without pay, reprimanding employees in front of others, etc. They believe their authority is increased by frightening everyone into higher levels of productivity.
-Yet what always happens when this approach is used wrongly is that morale falls; which of course leads to lower productivity.
+Yet, what normally happens when this approach is used is that morale falls, which leads to lower productivity.

-Also note that most leaders do not strictly use one or another, but are somewhere on a continuum ranging from extremely positive to extremely negative.
-People who continuously work out of the negative are bosses while those who primarily work out of the positive are considered real leaders.
+Most leaders do not strictly use one or another, but are somewhere on a continuum ranging from extremely positive to extremely negative.
+People who continuously work out of the negative are bosses, while those who primarily work out of the positive are considered great leaders.

 There is evidence that leaders who are considerate in their leadership style are higher performers and are more satisfied with their job (Schriesheim, 1982).

-Also notice that consideration and structure are independent of each other, thus they should not be viewed on a continuum.
-For example, a leader who becomes more considerate, does not necessarily mean that she has become less structured.
+Also notice that consideration and structure are independent of each other, thus they should not be viewed on a continuum (Stogdill, 1974).
+For example, a leader who is more considerate, does not necessarily mean that she is less structured.

 Paternalism has at times been equated with leadership styles.
-Yet most definitions of leadership normally state or imply that one of the actions within leadership is that of influencing.
-For example, the Army uses the following definition:
+Most definitions of leadership normally state or imply that one of the actions within leadership is that of influencing.
+For example, the U.S. Army (1983) uses the following definition:

 Leadership is influencing people by providing purpose, direction, and motivation while operating to accomplish the mission and improving the organization.